 If you visit Chengdu, you definitely can’t miss the Panda Reserve, it’s one of the best things to see in China.

-Be sure to head there in the morning, when the pandas are most active.
+Be sure to head there in the morning, when the giant pandas are most active.
 Catch them eating bamboo, playing with one another, and sleeping in trees.
 Who knew little pandas love to sleep in trees?

 You’ll also need to head to the baby area, where they have the youngest pandas playing with toys and rolling around.

 Trust me, the Panda Reserve will definitely be a highlight of your trip.
 You can take a private tour here.

 Day 13: Beijing

 For your last day in Beijing, I recommend visiting the Temple of Heaven, my favorite imperial site in the country and one of the top China tourist attractions.
 You can take a guided tour here if you want to go deeper into the history of this fascinating UNESCO World Heritage site.